flexera-public/cbi-oi-kubecost-exporter/README.md

 -   `IDLE_BY_NODE` - Idle allocations are created on a per node basis.
 -   `FILE_ROTATION` - whether to delete files generated during the previous month (or the month before the previous month if INCLUDE_PREVIOUS_MONTH is set to true).
 Valid values are true or false.
 -   `FILE_PATH` - the path where the CSV files are stored
--   `INCLUDE_PREVIOUS_MONTH` - whether to include data from previous month to export process.
+-   `INCLUDE_PREVIOUS_MONTH` - whether to include data from previous month to export process, only if we have files from every day of the previous month..
 Valid values are true or false.

 To use this app, run:

 ```bash